Moving to the UAE?

 In order to apply for a business visa, expats need a sponsor (an employer or UAE resident) to arrange the application for them.
 All visa applications should be addressed to the nearest embassy of the UAE in your country of residence.
 They must include a comprehensive letter from your sponsor and an application form, which can be downloaded from the Travel Center on the UAE Interact website.

 In many cases, embassies of the UAE also request financial statements to make sure that the applicant is in good standing.
 Applicants may also be required to produce a letter from their employer, explaining the purpose of their work in the UAE.
 To find out more about the exact visa requirements, consult the nearest embassy of the UAE in your country of residence prior to applying.

 An exception to this rule is the multiple-entry visa for people who have a business relationship with companies in the UAE and enter the country frequently to attend meetings.
-Multiple-entry visas are generally valid for 6 months and have to be applied for while in the UAE.
+Multiple-entry visas are generally valid for 6 months and can be issued by overseas UAE embassies and consulates.

 All expats living in the UAE, including expat spouses and children, must apply for a residence permit following their arrival.
 This residence permit is valid for 3 years and allows expats to register with the local Emirates National Identity Authority.

 All UAE residents who are 15 years or older receive a National Identification Card (NIC) upon registering with the local authorities.
 This card contains personal information of the card-holder, such as date of birth, gender, nationality, signature, and blood type.
 It replaces national health cards, labor cards or passports and can be used for identification purposes.